salylgw/gammath_spot/README.rst

     `gammath_scraper sample_watchlist.csv > log_scraper.txt`
 2. If not installed but just obtained the code then go to the directory `gammath_spot/gammath_spot` where all the source files are and run:
     `python gammath_stocks_data_scraper.py sample_watchlist.csv > log_scraper.txt`
-3. Above step will save the scraper log in `log_scraper.txt`, creates a `tickers` sub-directory where it saves scraped data for stocks in the watch list
+3. Above step will save the scraper log in `log_scraper.txt`, creates a `tickers` sub-directory where it saves scraped data for stocks in the watch list.
+Running the data scraper is essential before using the scorer and historian
 4. If you installed this software then run:
     'gammath_scorer sample_watchlist.csv > log_scorer.txt`
 5. If not installed but just obtained the code then go to the directory `gammath_spot/gammath_spot` where all the source files are and run: